FooSoft/goldsmith/README.md

 is trivially extensible via a plugin architecture which makes it simple to perform complex data transformations concurrently.

+Naturally, I use Goldsmith to generate my personal website, [FooSoft Productions](https://foosoft.net/).
+If you would like to know how a Bootstrap site can be put together with this static generator, you can check out the [source content files](https://github.com/FooSoft/website) as well as the [plugin chain](https://github.com/FooSoft/webtools/blob/master/webbuild/main.go) that makes everything happen.

 ![](https://foosoft.net/projects/goldsmith/img/gold.png)

 ## Motivation ##